 11. Selina CASTILION, baptised at St Margaret'son 29 January 1576; married Robert CHENEY of West Woodhey, Berkshire (son of Thomas CHENEY of Woodhey, Berkshire, by his second wife Ann SCOTT of Mote, County Sussex); they had issue (as named in the 1632 "Visitations of Berkshire"):

 d.
 Mary CHENEY.

-12. Henry Baptiste CASTILION, baptised at St Margaret's, 25 January 1580; of Lindhurst, Surrey, will proved P.C.C., 19 November 1646; married Margaret CASTILLION; she survived him & proved his will as the relict; with issue:
+12. Henry Baptiste CASTILION, baptised at St Margaret's on 25 January 1580; of Lindhurst, Surrey, will proved P.C.C., 19 November 1646; married Margaret CASTILLION; she survived him and proved his will as the relict; they had issue:

 a.
 Henry CASTILLION.